Name _____________________________________

 j) reproduction

-a) Decreasing monocyte production of parathyroid hormone
+a) Decreasing monocyte production of parathyroid hormone20.
+A chemical assay measures molecular mass of a hormone while a bioassay:

 b) Increasing osteoblastic production of IL-6